reactjs/react.dev/src/content/reference/rsc/server-components.md

 #### There is no directive for Server Components. {/*there-is-no-directive-for-server-components*/}

 A common misunderstanding is that Server Components are denoted by `"use server"`, but there is no directive for Server Components.
 The `"use server"` directive is used for Server Actions.

+For more info, see the docs for [Directives](/reference/rsc/directives).

 </Note>